 Gorodenkoff / Shutterstock.com

-The fast-growing electronics sports scene has numbers that rivals the ones of ‘real’ sports, and Brazil can be close to declaring e-athletes as athletes, as Paulo Parente Marques Mendes, Daniela Colla and Rodrigo Cantarino of Di Blasi, Parente & Associados, explain.
+The fast-growing electronics sports scene has audience figures rivalling those of ‘real’ sports, prompting potential legislative changes in Brazil.
+Paulo Parente Marques Mendes, Daniela Colla and Rodrigo Cantarino of Di Blasi, Parente & Associados, explain.

 Electronic sports (e-sports) have taken over the world as a new kind of pastime and, as such, they are faced with the not-so-new challenges and opportunities of the related IP assets.

 The creative economy has grown significantly, particularly the gaming industry.
 According to a Newzoo survey, there was a 20% growth in the e-sports audience in the Brazilian market, reaching 21.2 million fans in 2019.
-Brazil ranks third in the world in number of enthusiastic fans, losing only to the US and China.1
+Brazil ranks third in the world in number of enthusiastic fans, losing only to the US and China (see footnote 1).

 There are different kinds of e-sports, reflecting the variety of games played.
 Players impersonate mythical creatures, futuristic humans, and many more forms.
 There are always new games on the market but some of the most popular e-sports have been played for years including, for example: “League of Legends” (LOL, developed by Riot Games), “Overwatch” (developed by Blizzard), and “Counter Strike: Global Offense” (developed by Valve).

 E-sports teams play regional, national and even international championships.
-A notable Brazilian team, Fúria, is currently ranked as the seventh best team in the world, according to HLTV.org.2
+A notable Brazilian team, Fúria, is currently ranked as the seventh best team in the world, according to HLTV.org (see 2).

 The MIBR team, which currently has only Brazilian players, was the champion of 2018’s Zotac Cup Masters.
 MIBR’s Gabriel Toledo, known by the in-game name “FalleN”, was the most valuable player of the Zotac Cup, and was once MIBR’s captain, or “in-game leader”.